adamcharnock/lightbus/docs/index.md

 be intuitive and familiar, and common problems are caught with clear and helpful error messages.

-For example, a naive authentication API:
+For example, a naïve authentication API:

 ```python3
 class AuthApi(Api):